GracjanZwr/installing-nodejs-in-kali-linux/README.md

 <strong> command -v nvm </strong>

-3) install node.js using nvm ( here we using version node.js version 6 but you can use any version you wish ):
+3) install node.js using nvm ( here we using node.js version 6 but you can use any version you wish ):

 <strong> nvm install 6 </strong>